 Disclaimer: This post may contain affiliate links.
 Using them gives me a small commission at no additional cost to you.
 You can read my full disclosure here.

-1. Your money mindset
+1. Have the right money mindset

 We’ll get to the practical things you can do with money, but first we have to talk about the most vital part of building wealth, and that is your money mindset.